Zomato : a long term bet?

 Refer to the table below.
 If you calculate the ratio of Adjusted Revenue to Gross Order Value (GOV), it is more or less around 23-24%.

 Subscriptions: Customers subscribe to Zomato Gold (erstwhile Zomato Pro) to get exclusive discounts, non-levy of delivery charges on online orders, discounts on fine-dining restaurants etc. Restaurants also buy subscriptions to avail various offers at Zomato.
-This is a high margin, recurring revenue business.
+This is a recurring revenue business.

 Revenue Source #2: Hyperpure